SQA-PROJECT-1/Konta-Niben/README.md

 ## Product Details
 The "Product Details" feature provides comprehensive information about individual products, empowering users to make informed purchasing decisions.
 It offers a detailed view of each product's attributes, specifications, pricing and allowing users to assess the suitability of the product based on their preferences and requirements.

+### Features
+- Users can see the detailed product descriptions that provide a clear understanding of the product.

+- The user can see the ingredients and materials of that product.

+- For skin and hair care products, the user can see the specific skin or hair types for which the product is suitable.

 ### Screenshots
 ![alt text](/resources/munira.png)